PoonAthitS/PoonAthitS/README.md

 ## Hi there 👋
-My name is [Poon Athit](https://www.linkedin.com/in/athit-srimachand/), I'm a novice data analyst who is current studying MSc Business Analytics (2021/2022) in University of Bath School of Management.
+My name is [Poon Athit](https://www.linkedin.com/in/athit-srimachand/), I'm adata ana lyst who graduated from MSc Business Analytics (2021/2022) in University of Bath School of Management.
 I transitioned into data/business analytics from a business analyst background in the software development environment due to my passion for the beauty of insight extraction.

 I have always believed that data-driven decision making is one of the most significant components for ensuring business's prosperity as well as Analytics is more than just a tool; it is critical to the success of every organisation and individual.

 <details>
 <summary>More about me:</summary>

-  - 🔭 I’m currently applying for a job in Data/Business Analytics, Business Intelligence.
-If you are looking for a team player who is detail-oriented and hard-working, need to look no further.
   - 📫 How to reach me: [LinkedIn Profile.](https://www.linkedin.com/in/athit-srimachand/)
   - 😄 Pronouns: he/him
   - ⚡ Fun fact: I'm a mountaineer!